 The capacity to diagnose, stage and treat cancers from a single technological platform is very attractive in cancer management.
-Referred to as “targeted management”, this approach underscores the importance of identifying non responders as well as those patients who can be expected to respond positively to our C-series peptides.
-Soricimed is developing a diagnostic suite including imaging, biopsies and blood tests.
+Referred to as “targeted management”, this approach underscores the importance of identifying non-responders as well as those patients who can be expected to respond positively to our C-series peptides.
+Soricimed is developing a diagnostic suite of tools including tumour imaging, biopsies and blood tests.

-Using the ability of our peptides to bind strongly to TRPV6 channels, we have deployed detectable tags on the peptide to use imaging protocols (fluorescence and MRI) to detect TRPV6-rich human ovarian and prostate tumours in mouse xenografts.
-The scanning protocols, we are developing will also allow monitoring changes in tumore size during a course of treatment.
+Using the ability of our peptides to bind strongly to TRPV6 channels, we have deployed detectable tags on the peptide to use imaging protocols (fluorescence and MRI) to detect TRPV6-rich human ovarian and prostate tumours in mouse xenografts (see image below).
+The scanning protocols, we are developing will also allow monitoring changes in tumour size during a course of treatment.
 A SBI publication on the diagnostic use of our peptides can be found here

-By measuring the amount of TRPV6 in biopsies with immunohistochemistry and with PCR-based measurement of TRPV6 mRNA we are able to differentiate Stage I ovarian cancer from healthy tissue, a feature that may lead us to a reliable early detection capability for these cancers and potential stratification of patients.
+By measuring the amount of TRPV6 in tumour biopsies with immunohistochemistry and with PCR-based measurement of TRPV6 mRNA we are able to differentiate cancers from healthy tissue and benign growths, a feature that may lead to a reliable early detection capability for these cancers and potential stratification of patients.

 A fluorescent marker attached to our diagnostic drug detects ovarian tumours.